Home Types of Discrimination

 Introduction

-Sexual discrimination refers to any differential treatment of individuals based on their gender or gender identity.
-This includes:
+Gender discrimination is the differential treatment of individuals based on their gender or gender identity.
+This can take many forms, including:

 Pay inequity: paying individuals of different genders different salaries for the same work.

-– Hiring and promotion bias: preferring candidates of a certain gender or gender identity for a job based on stereotypes or assumptions.
+Hiring bias: preferring candidates of a certain gender for a job based on stereotypes or assumptions.

 Sexual harassment: unwanted sexual advances or behavior in the workplace or other contexts.

-Stereotyping: making assumptions about individuals based on their gender or gender identity, such as assuming women are not suited for leadership roles.
+Stereotyping: making assumptions about individuals based on their gender, such as assuming women are not suited for leadership roles.

 Exclusion: denying opportunities or resources based on someone’s gender or gender identity.